Nothing in science turns them on.

 If a child asks you why things fall down, not up, how do you answer?

-t most) would again say gravity.
+Many (and I hope not most) would again say gravity.

 It's a great question.
 You have to know a little bit about what "gravity" means to know what "down" means.

 Does a child need to know the general formula for the force of gravity to know what "down" means?
-Not at all
+Not at all.

-How might yo
+How might you answer?

 "Down" means being pulled towards something that's a whole lot bigger than you--the closer that thing is, the more it pulls.
 (I know this is incomplete in several ways, but it's a start.)